 Harsher in Hindsight: The song, "We Can Work it Out."
 Despite the optimism of the title, ultimately none of Beatles could see the problems of their comrades their way and thus could not work it out.

 Hilarious in Hindsight: "When I'm 64" became quite appropriate when Paul actually turned 64.
 At least one radio station played said song on said birthday.

-In actually, Paul apparently heard that song so much during his 64th year he once said he regretted ever writing it to begin with.
+Paul apparently heard that song so much during his 64th year he once said he regretted ever writing it to begin with.

 In the 1965 fan club Christmas record John starts singing the chorus of "It's The Same Old Song" by The Four Tops before George stops him: "copyright, Johnny!"
 A decade later, George became painfully aware of how much trouble can be caused by copyright infringement accusations with the "My Sweet Lord"/"He's So Fine" lawsuit.

 "I've got to admit it's getting better...
 A little better all the time."